mushroomhostage/NoSeed/merged/README.md

 to quickly find strongholds and villages, or other tools to gain an unfair advantage against other players.

-NoSeed hides the true seed from the F3 screen, replacing it with a random value having no relation to the actual number.
+NoSeed hides the true level seed from the F3 screen, replacing it with a random value having no relation to the actual seed.
+An effective anti-cheat measure.

 Features: